oktavilla/PortfolioDeck-Docs/google-analytics.markdown

 ![Tracking ID](graphics/ga3.png)

 1. Copy the tracking ID code.
-2. Click the "Customize" button in the menu when logged in to the PortfolioDeck admin.
+2. Login to your PortfolioDeck admin and click the "Customize" button in the menu.
 2. Click the “Add a tracking code” button in the Google Analytics box.
 3. Paste the tracking ID code in the ”Tracking code” field and click “Save changes”.